Seven of the world’s top 10 online poker websites have shown a decrease in traffic during the past week.

 But there wasn’t such good news for PartyPoker, which has dropped down to third place in the rankings behind the iPoker Network following eight weeks at No.2 in the chart.

-PartyPoker have witnessed a 4% decrease in visitors to their site – even with their World Domination promotion which sees players trying to collect 72 cities in a Monopoly-type game that earns competitors rewards – although they are still extremely close to iPoker in the chase to remain in second spot to the all-conquering PokerStars.
+PartyPoker have witnessed a 4% decrease in visitors to their site – even with their World Domination promotion which sees players trying to collect 72 cities in a Monopoly-type game that earns competitors rewards – although they are still extremely close to iPoker in the chase to remain in the second spot to the all-conquering PokerStars.

 However, PartyPoker will be concerned that their World Domination promotion has failed to capture the interest of many customers, especially as it does not come to a conclusion until the year ends.